roberthodgen/phonegap-mwbarcodescanner/README.md

 * (Optional): You can replace our default overlay.png for the camera screen with your own customized image;

 &nbsp;
+###Changes in 1.4:
+&nbsp;
+* Added support for custom init and callback functions.

+* Added *MWBsetCustomParam* function - allows user to put some custom key/value pair which can be used later from native code

+&nbsp;
 ###Changes in 1.3: